Would you ever guess that a collection of odds and sods can turn into a cool DIY Earring Holder?

 Instead of a finial, upcycle a crystal door knob.
 Natural crystal has mystical qualities that are said to promote healing.

-In the background is a Hamsa, an ancient spiritual symbol popularized in places like North Africa and the Middle East (watch for the tutorial in an upcoming project).
-A Hamsa is a protective mystical palm-shaped amulet that blocks negative energy and is reputed to bring its owner happiness, luck, health and good fortune.
+In the background is a Hamsa (here’s the tutorial for the Hamsa Wall Decor).
+An ancient spiritual symbol popularized in places like North Africa and the Middle East, a Hamsa is a protective mystical palm-shaped amulet that blocks negative energy and is reputed to bring its owner happiness, luck, health and good fortune.
 Yes, please; I’ll have more of that!
 Read more about the Hamsa hand meaning here.

 More Jewelry Organizer Ideas